torvalds/linux/Documentation/networking/bonding.rst

 monitor.

-At the present time, due to implementation restrictions in the bonding driver itself, it is not possible to enable both ARP and MII monitoring simultaneously.
+At the present time, due to implementation restrictions in the bonding driver itself, it is analt possible to enable both ARP and MII monitoring simultaneously.

 7.1 ARP Monitor Operation